oudeng/oudeng.github.io/_posts/2022-12-12-Win7-Mouse-Scrolling.md

 title: "Change Mouse Wheel Scrolling Direction in Windows7"
 categories:
  - IT Tips
-tags: [Mouse scroll direction, Natual]
+tags: [Mouse scrolling direction, Natual]
 ---

 Just do an easy way to change the mouse scrolling direction in a Windows system.